boyanivskyy/juriba-test/README.md

 # How to run API

-To run API youtube key need to be changed in environment.ts (my key is no longer working )
+To run API new youtube key needs to be generated and added in file environment.ts to apiUrl (my key is no longer working )

 # Juriba